happygio1996/photo-caddy-850d/README.md

-this is just a prototype
+this is just a prototype..